Climate in United Kingdom

 Geography climate conditions

 Regional climates in the United Kingdom are influenced by the Atlantic Ocean and latitude.
-Northern Ireland, Wales and western parts of England and Scotland, being closest to the Atlantic, are generally the mildest, wettest and windiest regions of the UK, and temperature ranges here are seldom extreme.
-Eastern areas are drier, cooler, less windy and also experience the greatest daily and seasonal temperature variations.
+Northern Ireland, Wales and western parts of England and Scotland, being closest to the Atlantic, are generally the mildest, wettest, and windiest regions of the UK, and temperature ranges here are seldom extreme.
+Eastern areas are drier, cooler, less windy, and experience the greatest daily and seasonal temperature variations.
 Northern areas are generally cooler, wetter and have a smaller temperature range than southern areas.

 Though the UK is mostly under the influence of the maritime tropical air mass from the south-west, different regions are more susceptible than others when different air masses affect the country: Northern Ireland and the west of Scotland are the most exposed to the maritime polar air mass which brings cool moist air; the east of Scotland and north-east England are more exposed to the continental polar air mass which brings cold dry air; the south and south-east of England are more exposed to the continental tropical air mass which brings warm dry air; Wales and the south-west of England are the most exposed to the maritime tropical air mass which brings warm moist air.